ZopRATec/zopra.core/docs/getting_started.md

 \section package The Package

+TODO: Workover zopra packaging and basic configuration

 This section covers the creation of a new ZopRA package.
 First you need to create an empty Subfolder in the ZMOM Package on your hard disk.
 The example package is called "Examples".
 To make this folder a module, you need to create an empty __init__.py file in the subfolder.
 The next step is to create a managers.py file in that folder looking like this, for the beginning:

 \code{.py}